Aurochs: In Asia

+During the Shang dynasty in ancient China, aurochs were occasionally used for oracle bone divination, alongside the short-horned water buffalo and domestic cattle.

 Acheulean layers in Hunasagi on India's southern Deccan Plateau yielded aurochs bones with cut marks.
 An aurochs bone with cut marks induced with flint was found in a Middle Paleolithic layer at the Nesher Ramla Homo site in Israel; it was dated to Marine Isotope Stage 5 about 120,000 years ago.
 An archaeological excavation in Israel found traces of a feast held by the Natufian culture around 12,000 years BP, in which three aurochs were eaten.
 This appears to be an uncommon occurrence in the culture and was held in conjunction with the burial of an older woman, presumably of some social status.
 Petroglyphs depicting aurochs in Gobustan Rock Art in Azerbaijan date to the Upper Paleolithic to Neolithic periods.

 Aurochs bones and skulls found at the settlements of Mureybet, Hallan Çemi and Çayönü indicate that people stored and shared food in the Pre-Pottery Neolithic B culture.

 Remains of an aurochs were also found in a necropolis in Sidon, Lebanon, dating to around 3,700 years BP; the aurochs was buried together with numerous animals, a few human bones and foods.

 Seals dating to the Indus Valley civilisation found in Harappa and Mohenjo-daro show an animal with curved horns like an aurochs.
 Aurochs figurines were made by the Maykop culture in the Western Caucasus.

 The aurochs is denoted in the Akkadian words rīmu and rēmu, both used in the context of hunts by rulers such as Naram-Sin of Akkad, Tiglath-Pileser I and Shalmaneser III; in Mesopotamia, it symbolised power and sexual potency, was an epithet of the gods Enlil and Shamash, denoted prowess as an epithet of the king Sennacherib and the hero Gilgamesh.
 Wild bulls are frequently referred to in Ugaritic texts as hunted by and sacrificed to the god Baal.
 An aurochs is depicted on Babylon's Ishtar Gate, constructed in the 6th century BC.